 |Batch 3 - Portfolio 1||14 May 2021||+27.36%||+10.45%||+9.90%||+11.76%|

-These returns have been computed by averaging the performances of some 100+ stocks from which participants built their portfolios, and are up to 13 July 2021.
+These returns have been computed by averaging the performances of some 100+ stocks from which participants built their portfolios, and are up to 3 August 2021.
 The returns vary by participant, but are similar to the ones shown above.
 These portfolios shown here have been left unchanged from the day they were constructed, while momentum investing does need an active approach where the worst performers are periodically replaced.